cRz-Shadows/Pokemon_Trainer_Tournament_Simulator/manual.md

     * threading
     * time
     * timeit
-* To install these, if you have anaconda, you can start anaconda prompt and run the commands:
+* To install these, see `requirements.txt`.
+If you have anaconda, you can also start anaconda prompt and run the commands:
     * `pip install matplotlib`
     * `pip install numpy`
     * `pip install Pillow`